mattwaler/mattwaler.com/src/content/blog/ai-in-development-worst-mentor-best-mentee.md

 Vibe coding, or prompting your way to a "working" app with little understanding of what is being generated, produces software that looks great on the surface, but dogwater under the hood.
 Without the understanding required to guide the AI, the codebase quickly accumulates horrible patterns.
 When things go bad, and they will, the only way to solve it is to continue the cycle and ask the AI to inject even more garbage into the project.

+This approach leverages AI as your mentor, and that mentor is willing to solve it all for you without teaching you anything.

 ## Vibes remove friction, and friction is where you learn.

 Skills, intuition, and permanent personal development are built through friction.
 This friction occurs when you make your own decisions, write your own code, and see for yourself where it breaks.
-Not only that, but the feeling you get when you finally solve that bug all on your own is what pushes you further into your development journey.
-When AI robs you of that dopamine hit, you gradually stop forming your own opinions, ideas, and personal growth.
-AI should be the executor of your plan, not your default first opinion.
+Not only that, but the feeling you get when you finally solve that bug all on your own is what pushes you further into your development journey!

-This approach leverages AI as your mentor, and that mentor is willing to solve it all for you without teaching you anything.
+When AI robs you of that dopamine hit, you gradually stop chasing that feeling of growth as a developer.
+You stop forming your own opinions, ideas, and solutions to problems you encounter.
+You start to both defer to and grow reliant on AI.

 ## What makes a great mentor, and why can't AI do it?